avinash-shiryam/generic-auth/README.md

 ### Notes

 #### Misc.
-+ The response_dict which is used across authentication methods uses flask.
-It can be found under 'utils/user_utils.py'
++ The response_dict which is used across authentication methods uses Flask.
+It can be found under 'utils/user_utils.py'.
+If your application doesnt use Flask, create a generic one of migrate it to your framework.

 #### Firebase
 1. The "gcp_secret" must be embedded into a environment variable, instance present at "local_utils.py".